nuodb/nuodb-collector/README.md

 ### 1) Install dependencies

-NuoDB Collector requires Python 2.7 or > 3.6, which comes installed on most distributions.
+NuoDB Collector requires Python >=3.6, which comes installed on most distributions.

 The instructions below use `pip` to install Python dependencies. `pip` can be installed on RedHat or CentOS as follows: